Complaints and feedback

 If you are not satisfied with the outcome of the review

-If you have made a complaint as a victim or family member of a victim, and you are not satisfied with the outcome of the review, you may contact the Victims of Crime Commissioner via this link.
+If you have made a complaint as a victim of crime, and you are not satisfied with the outcome of the review by the OPP, you may request a review by the Victims of Crime Commissioner.

 Treating your complaint privately and confidentially